danielabar/meblog/learning-todo.md

 You can use the layout option to control how the images are displayed on your Gatsby site.
 For example, you may use `FIXED` layout for images that are meant to be displayed at a specific size, such as thumbnails or icons.
 You may use `FULL_WIDTH` layout for images that you want to stretch to fill the width of their container, such as hero images.
 Finally, you may use `CONSTRAINED` layout for images that you want to fit within a specific space, such as inline images within a blog post.

 Figure out relationship between for example `gatsbyImageData(width: 250, aspectRatio: 1.67)` in `src/pages/learning.js` and grid definition `grid-template-columns: repeat(auto-fit, minmax(250px, 1fr));` in `src/components/learning/course-list.module.css`

+## Learning Intro Brainstorming

+Welcome to the Learning section.
+In a world where change is the only constant, it's crucial to keep learning and expanding our knowledge.
+This is especially true in the constantly evolving world of technology, where new languages, tools, libraries, and frameworks are always emerging.
+Here, I've gathered a collection of online courses that I've completed and compiled detailed notes on, so you can learn from my experiences and take your skills to the next level.
+Also check out the link to my article on how to get the most out of online courses, and start your learning journey today!